dabit3/react-chatbots/README.md

-# Building ChatBots with React & AWS
+# Building ChatBots with React, & AWS

-In this tutorial, I'll walk through how to leverage AWS Amplify & Amazon Lex to build a functioning chatbot!
+In this tutorial, I'll walk through how to leverage AWS Amplify, AWS Lambda, & Amazon Lex to build a functioning chatbot!

+> To see the final code, click [here](https://github.com/dabit3/react-chatbots).

 As voice and messaging channels become more and more important, voice as a platform is emerging to be another important target for developers who want to extend their existing skillset to create applications that are becoming more and more in demand.